def-gthill/lexurgy/doc/source/sc-tutorial.rst

         k => s / _ {e, i}
         k => h / $ _

+The first expression
-Even though the two subrules execute simultaneously, the first rule blocks the second from changing ``k`` to ``h`` before ``e`` and ``i`` (by changing it to ``s`` instead).
+blocks the second from changing ``k`` to ``h`` before ``e`` and ``i`` (by changing it to ``s`` instead).

 Compound Rules
 ~~~~~~~~~~~~~~~

-..
-TODO rewrite

-If you put ``Then:`` between two subrules, then Lexurgy will apply them sequentially instead of
-simultaneously, as if they were separate rules.
+You can combine two or more rules under one name by putting ``Then:``
+between the expressions.
 For example, the palatalization rule from
 :ref:`above <sc-three-stage-palatalization>` could be rewritten as::

     palatalization: